Juan Bobo (comic book): The Juan Bobo character

 Often a trickster, sometimes a fool, Juan Bobo depicts a boy with a special way of doing things: with a good heart but little common sense.
 Juan Bobo tries to do exactly as his mother tells him, yet things always seem to go wrong - until they end up spectacularly right, as though Juan Bobo had an otherworldly, God-given genius.
 Due to this errant genius, Juan Bobo is Puerto Rico's most beloved noodlehead.
 For example, sent off by his mother to find work, Juan Bobo causes one disaster after another and always manages to lose his payment.
 In a typical Juan Bobo story his mother asks him to clean up a pig, so that she will fetch a higher price in the town market.
 Instead, Juan Bobo dresses her for church in his mother's best Sunday clothes, complete with lipstick and high heels.
 The stories incorporate a pícaro young man who roams the Puerto Rican countryside, moving from job to job, and disaster to disaster.
 Though Juan and his tricks constitute the main story interest, the satirical comments on various trades and professions give a wealth of information on the social, political and religious fabric of Puerto Rico.
 Juan Bobo is Puerto Rico's Amelia Bedelia.

 First U.S. collection

 The first series of Juan Bobo stories published in the U.S. occurred in 1921.
 They appeared in the Journal of American Folklore under the title Porto Rican Folklore.
 The story collection consisted of 56 "Picaresque Tales" about Juan Bobo, and included such exotic titles as Juan Bobo Heats up his Grandmother, Juan Bobo Delivers a Letter to the Devil, Juan Bobo Throws his Brother Down a Well, and Juan Bobo Refuses to Marry the Princess.
 The first known publishing of the Juan Bobo stories in comic book format occurred in 1973; they were printed by the Walker and Company publishing house, authored by Bernice Chardiet and produced in hardcopy format.

-The origin and authorship of the stories presented a sociological lesson.
-The editors acknowledged that the stories absorbed many versions of African and European folk tales, and that the first draft of all 56 stories had been written by Puerto Rican school children.
-However, none of these children were named or credited in the story collection.
 Despite this open and wide-scale plagiarism, the Journal of American Folklore congratulated J. Alden Mason for authoring "the most abundant and important Spanish folk-tale material collected in Spanish America."